Ophthalmology (Eye) Practice Test 3

 - Keratitis

 Explanation: Answer reason: Sudden, unilateral, painless visual loss is classically associated with retinal vascular occlusion, and venous occlusion is the most common type.
 CRVO typically presents with subacute-to-sudden painless blurring or loss of vision and characteristic “blood-and-thunder” fundus findings.
 CRAO also causes sudden painless loss of vision but is less common and is more often a true emergency with profound vision loss and a cherry-red spot.
 Acute glaucoma is usually painful with halos and nausea, and keratitis is painful and photophobic rather than painless.
-Category reason: This is a recognition question about common etiologies of acute visual loss and differentiating ophthalmic conditions, which falls under Ophthalmology (Eye) rather than nursing care decision-making.

 If glaucoma is left untreated it leads to?